Leo-nova/Project-Arken/Cognito/Persona-Sample/README.md

 ## 💡 How to Use
 1. Open any sample
 2. Copy the content and tweak as needed
-3. Paste it into your LLM chat
+3. Paste it into your LLM chat with prompt *"Load this persona"*
 4. Start the conversation and see the persona in action

 ---